 RESOLVED, That the International Association of Chiefs of Police supports the passage by the Congress of S. 1214 and H.R.
-4178 as amended by the members in meeting at the 1979 Annual Conference and attached hereto; and he it
+4178 as amended by the members in meeting at the 1979 Annual Conference and attached hereto; and be it

-FURTHER RESOLVED, That the International Association of Chiefs of Police calls upon its members to actively encourage their perspective Congressional delegations to give this important crime prevention measure their full support;
+FURTHER RESOLVED, That the International Association of Chiefs of Police calls upon its members to actively encourage their perspective Congressional delegations to give this important crime orevention measure their full support; and be it